Loading...

 Portion Control

-Limit the amount of puff pastry you consume in one sitting to reduce the overall impact on your blood sugar levels.
+Limit the amount of puff pastry you consume in one sitting.
+Smaller portions can help reduce the overall impact on your blood sugar levels.

 Stay Hydrated